marvin1099/Pipewire-save-load-/README.md

 # Pipewire-save-load

-Unclean script to save and load your pipewire wires.
+Messy script to save and load your pipewire wires.
 Also a name to id function is included since its nice to have.
+Also keep in mind the old pipewirewires.conf from the bash version doesn't work in the python version.
+I want to say I used AI a lot for to make this script, this is just one of these set it and forget it scripts.

 # Download
 Go To